AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/README.md

 }
 ```
 Most of the methods return a map, and in the case of `signIn`, a map containing the variables of an `IAccount` object is returned.
-We can access the username of the currently signed in user and log it to console (for example) like so:
+We can access the username of the currently signed in user and log it to console (for example):
 ```javascript
 try {
     var account = await MSAL.signIn(scopesValue);